guillemsola/DevOps-Exercise/Exercise_21.md

 ![Report page](media/GHP Report Run Page.png){:class="img-responsive"}

-We could setup some Github hooks with jenkins so that every time a new commit is done to the project it is automatically integrated.
+We could setup some Github hooks with Jenkins so that every time a new commit is done to the project it is automatically integrated.
 It will be interesting also to add more quality metrics like code static analysis with a tool like [SonarQube](https://www.sonarqube.org/).

-Finally with a post build action for succesfull builds we should move the generated build to an artifacts repository for next steps like deployment.
+Finally with a post build action for successful builds we should move the generated build to an artifacts repository for next steps like deployment.

 [Back to home](README.md)